 Step 1: Get a job.
 Your employment status doesn’t directly impact your credit; it’s not one of the five key factors that influence your credit score.
 However, having a steady income is a prerequisite to a major component in building credit — borrowing money.

 Step 2: Borrow money either by taking out a loan or opening a credit card.
 You can get a credit card once you're 21; if you're younger, you would need either a cosigner or prove you're financially independent enough for loan repayment.
 Establishing the very first credit account can be hard, but there are some tried and true methods like retail credit cards, a secured credit card, or a joint credit card.
-Your bank or credit union may be willing to give you small installment loan or credit builder loan, especially if it’s secured by a savings account.
+Your bank or credit union may be willing to give you a small installment loan or credit-builder loan, especially if it’s secured by a savings account.